Course

 9. Explain the regulatory and operational models of gambling in Canada, including the status of gambling in Indigenous territories.

-10. Analyze the prospects of continued expansion of legal gambling, such as casinos, lotteries, and Internet-based gambling.
+10. Analyze the prospects of continued expansion of legal gambling, such as casinos, lotteries, modern sports betting and Internet-based gambling.

 Textbook materials

-Course pack of relevant selected readings will be available, subject to copyright approval.
+Instructors will make available a course pack of relevant selected readings, subject to copyright approval.

 Requisites